billabear/billabear/readme.md

 BillaBear is a standalone Subscription Management and Billing System that integrates with Stripe.
 It provides a REST API allowing you to integrate it easily.

+You can get the managed hosted version at https://www.billabear.com.

 ## Demo

 Watch the video on youtube.